Mean-Field Liquidation Games with Market Drop-out: Examples

 We first consider a one-sided situation with only sellers.
 Specifically we choose $\nu_0$ to be an exponential distribution with mean $1.5$, i.e. $q_0(x) = e^{-\frac{2}{3}x}$ and $p_0\equiv 0$.
 Figure~\ref{fig:one-sided-rep} presents the evolution of the equilibrium mean-field state process with and without market drop-out for several representative players.
 In a model without market drop-out constraint, players with smaller initial portfolio use short selling and round trip strategies, whereas in the presence of the market drop-out constraint all players stick to strict selling strategies (as it is generally the case for the dominating side of the market, see Section~\ref{sec:single_player_verification}).

 Figure~\ref{fig:one-sided-mean} (left) compares the mean equilibrium trading rate for both situations.
 For our choice of parameters the rates only deviate slightly.
-As expected, the drop-out constraint initially leads to slower liquidation and to an increasingly faster liquidation halfway through the trading period.
+As expected, the drop-out constraint initially leads to slower {aggregate} liquidation and to an increasingly faster {aggregate} liquidation halfway through the trading period {when compared to model without constraints.
+The reason is that some players would liquidate fast and then change the direction if they were allowed to; these players now trade slower initially.
+The aggregate rate is faster towards the end of the trading period as there are now no buyers in the market.
+As a result, in our current setting the asset price initially decreases faster and then slower compared to the unconstrained case.
+However, in both settings $\int_0^T\mu_t\, dt = \mathbb{E}[\nu_0]$.
+Hence if the permanent impact parameter is constant, then the price at the terminal time is the same in both settings.}

 Secondly, we consider a two-sided situation with $q_0(x) = 0.8 \cdot e^{- \frac{2}{3} x}$ and $p_0(x) = 0.2 \cdot e^{x}$.
 This leads to a mean initial position of $\E[\nu_0] = 1$, hence, to a situation in which sellers dominate the market.
 Figure~\ref{fig:two-sided-rep} (left) shows the evolution of the representative state processes while Figure~\ref{fig:two-sided-rep} (right) displays the equilibrium mean trading rate.
 We observe that the equilibrium term indeed does not change its positive sign, which again leads to the fact that sellers do not use short selling strategies in the situation with market drop-out.